vicb/flyXC/apps/fetcher/README.md

 pnpm nx deploy fetcher
 ```

-> **Note:** On every deployment and service restart, the service automatically pulls the latest image and prunes previous dangling images to reclaim disk space.
+> **Note:** Deployments (`pnpm nx deploy fetcher`) automatically pull the latest image, restart the service, and prune old dangling images.
+In contrast, automatic service restarts on the VM (e.g. following a crash or process exit) restart the container immediately from the local image cache without re-pulling or pruning.

 ## Infrastructure & VM Management